"Does any kid still do this anymore?

 - In the introduction to "The Parent Rap," Bart writes "Nobody reads these anymore," and for "Bonfire of the Manatees," "Does any kid still do this anymore?" as a reference to the increasing rarity of these as the show progresses, as well as becoming a Discredited Trope in general.

-- Bart even gooses Principal Skinner into doing this, who then complains about how it's making his hand lock up.
+- In "Skinner's Sense of Snow", Bart even gooses Principal Skinner into doing this, who then complains about how it's making his hand lock up.
 Bart then replies that he's been doing that so long that the bones in his hand and wrist "sound like a cement mixer" (complete with unnerving sound effects).

-- For the 500th episode, it's actually Milhouse writing the lines.
+- For the 500th episode, "At Long Last Leave", it's actually Milhouse writing the lines.
 The phrase: "Bart's earned a day off".

-- When a therapist tried to make Homer stop strangling Bart, Homer was turned into Bart's punching bag.
-Bart forced Homer to write a claim that he's an adult afraid of his won son.
+- In "Love is a Many-Strangled Thing", when a therapist tried to make Homer stop strangling Bart, Homer was turned into Bart's punching bag.
+Bart forced Homer to write a claim that he's an adult afraid of his own son.

 - A parody of The Simpsons intro on Histeria!! has Loud Kiddington writing "I do not need a megaphone!"